World begins ushering in locked-down New Year amid COVID-19

 Although still isolated by international border closures, months of zero recorded cases in the community has let life in New Zealand return to relative normality.

-In Australia's largest city, Sydney, pyrotechnics will still light up the glittering harbour with a dazzling display, but few spectators will be there to watch in person.
+In Australia's largest city, Sydney, fireworks lit up the glittering harbour with a dazzling display at 1300 GMT, but few spectators watched in person.

 Plans to allow crowds were scrapped amid a cluster of around 150 new infections that have seen travel to and from Sydney severely restricted.